dennispassway/tropo/README.md

 ## Oculus Rift

 The current version of Tropo is optimized for the Oculus Rift DK2.
 The 3D world can be run with, or without the Oculus effect in case you do not own an Oculus Rift.
+When using the Oculus Rift, make sure you start the oculus-rest server before opening the application.
+The oculus-rest server file can be found in the root of the repository.

+The original pre-build files as used for this server can be found at https://github.com/msfeldstein/oculus-rest.

 ## Requirements